cyrusimap/cyrus-imapd/doc/source/imap/features/automatic-creation-of-mailboxes.rst

-    Third party solutions incorporating Cyrus IMAP, and distributors of Cyrus IMAP (such as your Linux distribution) may have disabled this functionality altogether, during the building of the packages.
+    Third party solutions incorporating Cyrus IMAP, and distributors of Cyrus IMAP (such as your Linux distribution) may have disabled this functionality altogether, during the building of the packages -- most likely because they employ different means to get user's mailboxes created.

     Cyrus IMAP does not currently strip options from man-pages that are rendered irrelevant by the functionality not being built in, so